saddamalsalfi/ojs-index-copernicus-export/README.md

 - Based on the architecture patterns used in the official **DOAJ** export plugin for OJS.
 - Thanks to the OJS/PKP community for guidance and testing.

+**Upgraded for OJS 3.5 by**
+- Saddam Al-Slfi <saddamalsalfi@qau.edu.ye>, Queen Arwa University

+## License
+This plugin is released under the GNU General Public License v3 (GPL-3.0-only).

+- SPDX: GPL-3.0-only
+- See the LICENSE file for the full license text.